Joseph Darnand: Vichy collaborator

 At the beginning of World War II, Darnand volunteered to join the French Army and was commissioned as a lieutenant.
 He served in the Maginot Line and was decorated for bravery.
-During the Phoney War he took part in several commando actions against German forces.
-He was captured in June 1940 but fled to Nice.
-He became a leading figure in the Vichy French organization Légion française des combattants (French Legion of Veterans) and recruited troopers for the fight against "Bolshevism".
+During the Phoney War, Darnand took part in several commando actions against German forces.
+He was captured in June 1940, but fled to Nice.
+He became a leading figure in the Vichy French organization Légion Française des Combattants and recruited troopers for the "fight against Bolshevism".

-The next year, he founded the collaborationist militia, Service d'ordre légionnaire (SOL), that supported Philippe Pétain and Vichy France.
+In 1941, Darnand was made a member of the National Council of Vichy France.
+The same year, he founded the collaborationist militia, Service d'ordre légionnaire (SOL), that supported Philippe Pétain and Vichy France.
 He offered his help against the French Resistance.
 On 1 January 1943 he transformed the organization into the Milice.
 Although Pierre Laval was its official president, Darnand was its de facto leader.
 Darnand's political convictions were of the far right but he was known as a Germanophobe.
 Nonetheless, his views toward Nazi Germany changed.
-By the spring of 1941 he had told a friend that "France had been wrong to fight Germany in 1939" and Germany's assault on the Soviet Union in June of that year "reinforced Darnand's evolution toward collaboration."
+By the spring of 1941, Darnand had told a friend that "France had been wrong to fight Germany in 1939."
+Germany's assault on the Soviet Union in June 1941 "reinforced Darnand's evolution toward collaboration."

 SS officer

-After failing to join the Resistance, Darnand definitively turned to Nazi Germany and the next month was made an officer of the SS.
+Darnand turned to Nazi Germany and was made an officer of the SS.
 Darnand's turn to the SS was also influenced by the fact that miliciens were being targeted for assassination by the Resistance but Vichy and Wehrmacht authorities refused to arm the Milice.